ae-platform / module-08 · H1 foundation · PI-1

 "We have 23 units in APAC-East.
 If their sensor data is quarantined for 4+ hours, am I flying blind while the data steward resolves the schema issue?"

 You are not flying blind.
 Asset IQ uses the last validated feature snapshot for APAC-East units.
-The daily RUL batch job still produces predictions for all 23 units using yesterday's feature values, with a lower confidence score (freshness component of the quality metric degrades as features become stale).
+The daily RUL batch job still produces predictions for all 23 units using yesterday's feature values, with a lower confidence score (the freshness component of the quality metric degrades as features become stale).
 Predictions below the 0.82 confidence threshold route to your HITL-06 queue with the note: "Feature freshness below threshold — APAC-East schema quarantine active."
 You see the prediction, the SHAP attribution, and the staleness flag.
 The system never silently stops predicting — it degrades gracefully with visible flags.

 Evidence: Asset IQ Feature Store (freshness in quality score) · HITL-06 interface (staleness flag)